 Hope and beauty exists, even during the ups and downs of pandemic life

-This week has been a roller coaster of emotions
+The last few weeks have been a roller coaster of emotions*

 It’s such an honour to be an Auntie again.
 It is the best role in the world!
 I get to enjoy the company of 2 nephews and now 3 nieces and watch them grow up into the most beautiful, interesting, and entertaining beings.